tw4l/brunnhilde-gui/README.md

 `brew install pyqt`
 * Download zip or tar.gz file from Github and extract files to location of your choice
 * Modify the variable brunnhilde_path in line 60 of main.py to reflect the location of the brunnhilde.py script
-* Launch GUI by entering following in a terminal:
+* Launch GUI by entering the following in a terminal:
 `python /path/to/brunnhilde-gui/main.py`

 ### Licensing